TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us004/02.tests/readme.md

 # US 004 - To Create a discussion

-# 1. Tests

-1. Tests
+## 1. Tests

-Test AC1: Verify that the submit button functions properly.

-Upon clicking the submit button, the user should be redirected to a new page where they can create a post.
-It is essential to be logged in for this to occur; otherwise, the functionality will not work.
+### 1.1.
+Check Required Fields Validation

-Test AC2: Ensure that it's impossible to create a task without completing all required fields.
+**Test 1:** Check that it is not possible to create a discussion without filling in all required fields (title and text). - AC1.

-All fields must be filled out entirely.
-If spaces are left in the fields, they will be counted as characters, resulting in empty fields.
-This situation needs to be addressed.
+**Steps:**

+1. At the all discussions page, click on "submit" and proceed to the submission form page.
+2. Leave the title and text field empty.
+3. Click on the "Submit post" button.
+4. Verify that an error message is displayed indicating the title should be 2 to 85 characters.
+5. Enter title field and leave text empty.
+6. Click on the "Submit post" button.
+7. Verify that an error message is displayed indicating the text field should be 20 to 10000 characters.

+**Expected Result:** "The system must prevent submission and provide suitable error messages for any incomplete fields."

+### 1.2.
+Check Title Lenght Validation

-Test AC3: Verify that it's impossible to create a task with a title containing fewer than 2 characters or more than 85.
+**Test 2:** Check that it's impossible to create a discussion with a title containing fewer than 2 characters. - AC2.

-Attempting to submit a title with fewer than 2 characters or more than 85 will trigger an error message, indicating the required field and the number of characters entered.
-Spaces in the fields will be counted as characters but will result in empty fields, which needs correction.
+**Steps:**
+1. At the all discussions page, click on "submit" and proceed to the submission form page.
+2. Enter a title with only 1 character.
+3. Enter a text that is valid.
+4. Click on the "Submit post" button.
+5. Verify that an error message is displayed indicating the title field should be 2 to 85 characters.

+**Expected Result:** "The system must prevent submission and provide suitable error message for the title length."

+**Test 3:** Check that it is not possible to submit a post with a title containing more than 85 characters - AC2.

+**Steps:**
+1. At the all discussions page, click on "submit" and proceed to the submission form page.
+2. Enter a title with more than 85 characters.
+3. Enter a text that is valid.
+4. Click on the "Submit post" button.
+5. Verify that an error message is displayed indicating the title should be 2 to 85 characters.

+**Expected Result:** "The system must prevent submission and provide suitable error message for the title length."

-Test AC4: Verify that it's impossible to create a task with a description containing fewer than 20 characters or more than 10000.
+**Test 4:** Check that it's impossible to create a discussion with a description containing fewer than 20 characters. - AC3

-Submitting a description with fewer than 20 characters or more than 10000 will prompt an error message, specifying the required field and the character count.
-Pressing enter for a new line or leaving spaces exceeding 20 characters will be considered as characters but result in empty fields, requiring correction.

-Test AC5: Validate the success of the task creation operation.
+**Steps:**
+1. At the all discussions page, click on "submit" and proceed to the submission form page.
+2. Enter a valid title.
+3. Enter a text with less than 20 characters..
+4. Click on the "Submit post" button.
+5. Verify that an error message is displayed indicating the text should be 20 to 10000 characters.

+**Expected Result:** "The system must prevent submission and provide suitable error message for the text length."

+**Test 5:** Check that it's impossible to create a discussion with a description containing more than 10000 characters. - AC3

+**Steps:**
+1. At the all discussions page, click on "submit" and proceed to the submission form page.
+2. Enter a valid title.
+3. Enter a text with more than 10000 characters.
+4. Click on the "Submit post" button.
-Upon receiving a "done-zo" green message on the screen indicating success, the user should be redirected to the "all discussions" page.
+5. Verify that an error message is displayed indicating the text should be 20 to 10000 characters.

+**Expected Result:** "The system must prevent submission and provide suitable error message for the text length."

+### 1.4.
+Dependencies Testing

+**Test 6:** Check that only register and logged users can submit posts - Dependency on "US001 and US002".

+**Steps:**
+1. If logged in, log out of the account.
+2. Try to access the submission form page.
+3. Verify that the "submit" button is inactive, as it is clickable only for users who are registered and logged in.

+**Expected Result:** The system must prevent unregistered users from accessing the submission page.